 I’m obsessed with reading Irvin Yalom’s stuff.
 I’d like to read more novels because nearly everything I read is to do with counselling or therapy and mental health!

 I used to be into horror films.
 But now I like things that are optimistic and make you think.

 What do you do to stay well?

-I think life can be quite hard for young people at the moment.
-There’s a lot of pressure on young people to try to get on in life; to get an education, to get a job, and decide what they want to do with their lives.
+I think life can be quite hard for people at the moment.
+There’s a lot of pressure to try to get on in life; to get an education, to get a job, and decide what they want to do with their lives.
 I think it’s harder sometimes for young people now than it was for previous generations, and there’s a lot of pressure on people.

-How do you think therapy can help young people?
+How do you think therapy can help?

 I think therapy gives people an opportunity to get to know themselves; to figure out who they are and who they want to be in a safe space where they don’t feel the expectations of parents or family members.
 They don’t feel judged or like they’re burdening their partner or parents.

 They can just be real and say it as it is with somebody that is a professional and qualified, but who is also a human being who wants to listen to them and support them – just a sounding board really.
 Who wouldn’t benefit from having somebody just to sound off with and explore things with?